 Read more about Lochmueller Group's involvement with the IndianaMap (PDF)

 The Indiana Department of Transportation and Hoosier Heartland Industrial Corridor Coalition hosted a ceremonial groundbreaking for the SR 25 Hoosier Heartland Highway on Wednesday, October 22 in Lafayette, Indiana.
 Construction on the first section of the project is slated to begin later this year.

 PSMJ chooses Circle of Excellence firms by ranking them according to 13 benchmarks to measure exceptional performance, including project performance and staff utilization.
-Bernardin Lochmueller was one of only 44 North American firms selected for the honor and the only Indiana-based firm on the list.
+Lochmueller Group was one of only 44 North American firms selected for the honor and the only Indiana-based firm on the list.

 The ranking highlights firms that “are well managed, have a strong client base, and are led in a responsible and sustainable manner,” said H.E.
 “Dan” Daniels, PSMJ Survey Editor.
 “PSMJ believes that clients prefer to work with well-run firms because they are more likely to provide superior service and value.”

 Keith Lochmueller, Lochmueller Group’s CEO and Chairman of the Board, said the firm is deeply honored that its work garnered this international recognition.
 “We put clients’ long-term needs first and run our firm with a long-term vision,” Lochmueller said.
 “I’m glad this has helped us grow in a sustainable, responsible manner.”